 Have specific blog posts that attracted the lion’s share of readers each month?
 Pop them into an offline format, with an additional one or two blogs and you’ve got a great eBook to promote your brand.

-By following these tips and trips, you’ll create great content that converts and will translate into success for your inbound marketing success.
+By following these tips and trips, you’ll create great marketing copy for your business that will translate into success for your inbound marketing success.

 But, it won’t happen overnight.